SS7170 - Explaining Violence (2018/19)

 At the end of this module, students should be able to:

-Assessment consists of two 2,500 word essays, which will be representative of the module syllabus.
-Both pieces of assessment are worth 50% of the total marks.
+Assessment consists of one unseen exam, which will be representative of the module syllabus.
 The assessment is predicated upon thorough academic analysis, and appropriate student reading and research

 Cramer, C. (2011).
 Unemployment and participation in violence.